Family Counseling & Therapy

 - Major life transitions- divorce, remarriage, death of a family member, birth or adoption of a new sibling, retirement, moving, changing schools, family member questioning gender identity

 - Traumatic event- illness in the family, assault, abuse, car accident, police violence, arrest

 - Behavior changes in children- children are suddenly withdrawn, or aggressive, impulsive, “acting out”

 What is the focus of family therapy?

-Family Therapy is focused on the health and wellbeing of individual family members as well as the health of the relationships between family members.
-Family therapists or counselors observe the dynamics of the family system to find places where they might be stuck in patterns that are not serving the individuals or the family as a whole.
+Family Therapy is focused on the health and wellbeing of individuals as well as relationships between family members.
+Family therapists observe the dynamics of the family system to find places where they might be stuck in patterns that are not serving the individuals or the family as a whole.